Where do you want to be ten years from now?

 The best approach to answering this question:

 Be very careful how you answer this question, since there isn’t a definitive “right” answer.
 The eventual answer will depend on what the opportunities may be somewhere down the line in the future.
 So the best approach is to use a hybrid answer if you are currently in an individual contributor role.
 Talk about developing yourself as an individual contributor (and give an example), then shift to discussing how that would prepare you for a variety of roles in the future.
-You can even shift the question back to the interviewer at that point by inquiring what opportunities mighty typically be available during that time frame for high achievers.
+You can even shift the question back to the interviewer at that point by inquiring what opportunities might typically be available during that time frame for high achievers.

 An example of how to best answer this question for experienced candidates:

-“In the near term, I want to develop myself into become the best ____ I can become.
+“In the near term, I want to develop myself into becoming the best ____ I can become.
 I want to become a subject matter expert within the company.
 As an example of developing this skill, I am currently… And in the longer run, I would like to develop myself to be ready to take on whatever roles might be available and appropriate in the future.
 Does your company have career paths for this role that extend out into the ten year timeframe?…”

 An example of how to best answer this question for entry level candidates: